 Dark Mode is a theme setting that changes the appearance of Excel’s interface.
 Instead of the default bright white background, Dark Mode applies darker shades to the ribbon, menus, and sometimes even the worksheet itself.

-The reduced glare and lower light emission are particularly beneficial during those late-night crunch times, making it not just a style statement but a proactive step towards healthier screen time.
+The reduced glare and lower light emission are particularly useful during those late-night crunch times.

-STEP 1: Open Excel and Click on File in the top-left corner.
+STEP 1: Click on File in the top-left corner of the worksheet.

 STEP 2: Scroll down and select Options.